abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 }
 ```

-* With that menu item configuration, only the user who has **ElsaDemoPermissions.ElsaDashboard** permission allowed to see the defined menu item.
+* With that menu item configuration, only the user who has **Elsa Dashboard** permission allowed to see the defined menu item.

 ## Result

-* Let's run the application and login.
+* Let's run the application and see how it looks like.

-> Default admin username is **admin** and password is **1q2w3E***

 ![workflow-main-menu-item](./workflow-main-menu.jpg)

 > If the account you are logged in has the **ElsaDemoPermissions.ElsaDashboard** permission, you should see the **Workflow** menu item.
 If you do not see this menu item, please be assured that your logged-in account has that permission.

-* Now we can click the workflow menu item, display the Elsa Dashboard and designing workflows.
+* Now we can click the "Workflow" menu item, display the Elsa Dashboard and designing workflows.

 ![elsa-demo-result](./elsa-demo-result.gif)